 Gather Here.
-Go Far
+Go Far.

 Light the Way Emergency Fund

-In celebration of the 125th anniversary of Seminary Hall, President Steve Turner issued a challenge to the Northeastern State University Centurions and President's Circle donors to establish an emergency fund for NSU students in need.
-This new funding source is designed to assist students (undergraduate and graduate) during times of crisis in order for them to maintain their enrollment.
+In celebration of the 125th anniversary of Seminary Hall, former President Steve Turner issued a challenge to the Northeastern State University Centurions and President's Circle donors to establish an emergency fund for NSU students in need.
+This funding source is designed to assist students (undergraduate and graduate) during times of crisis in order for them to maintain their enrollment.
 It is designed to enable a student to meet a short-term financial hardship and is maintained by the Northeastern State University Foundation.

 The Light the Way Emergency Fund is not a loan, however, students who receive support are strongly encouraged to donate back to the NSU Foundation Light the Way Emergency Fund in the future so other students also benefit in times of need.